 The winery is located in the municipality Margaux

 (Bordeaux).
-The origin dates back to 1765 when the merchant bought Gabriel Ferrière (1721-1792).
-Owned by the family until 1917, it was sold to Armand Feuillerat.
-The heirs later leased the estate to Alexis Lichine
+The origin is in 1765 when the dealer Gabriel Ferrière (1721-1792) bought.
+The family owned it until 1917 and sold it to Armand Feuillerat.
+The heirs later rented the property to Alexis Lichine

-(+2008) through his Taillan Group and led by daughter Bernadette.
-After her tragic death with her husband on a walking holiday in the Pyrenees, her daughter Claire Villars-Lurton (wife of Gonzague Lurton
+(+2008) acquired through his Taillan group and managed by daughter Bernadette.
+After the tragic death with her husband on a hiking holiday in the Pyrenees, her daughter Claire Villars-Lurton (wife of Gonzague Lurton

 ) The administration.
 In the Bordeaux Classification

-In 1855 it received the third rank (Troisième Cru Classé).
-The vineyards cover eight hectares and are planted with Cabernet Sauvignon (80%), Merlot (15%) and Petit Verdot (5%).
-The long-lived red wine is aged for 16 to 18 months in 60% new oak barrels.
+In 1855 it received third place (Troisième Cru Classé).
+The vineyards cover eight hectares of vineyards and are planted with Cabernet Sauvignon (80%), Merlot (15%) and Petit Verdot (5%).
+The long-lived red wine is aged for 16 to 18 months in 60% new barriques.
 The second wine is called "Les Remparts de Ferrière".